WuTheFWasThat/midnighttherapy/README.md

 ## KNOWN ISSUES: ##

+- After erasing a block, you can't shift click to it
+<!--
 None, at the moment.
 Let me know if you find any!
-<!--
 -->

 ## FUTURE WORK: ##

+- Disable new day alert, auto refresh

+- Make reset button do my reset

+- Make load best into a custom thing?

-- Cleanup of old solutions
+- Cleanup of old saved solutions

 - Dynamic scoreboard.
 Notifications when scores are beat?

-- Make it so you can upload your own image URL, choose shown values color, etc.
+- More customization!  block images, choose shown values color, etc.

 - Chat in the main page